oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 kallisto is a program for quantifying abundances of transcripts from RNA-Seq data, or more generally of target sequences using high-throughput sequencing reads.

-**URL**
+**More Information**

 https://pachterlab.github.io/kallisto/